Truong's gecko

-Troung's gecko (Gekko truongi) is a species of lizard in the family Gekkonidae.
+Truong's gecko (Gekko truongi) is a species of lizard in the family Gekkonidae.
 The species is endemic to Vietnam.

 Etymology

 The specific name, truongi is in honor of Vietnamese herpetologist Truong Quang Nguyen.

 Geographic range

 G. truongi is found in southern Vietnam, in Khánh Hòa Province.

 Habitat

 The preferred natural habitat of G. truongi is forest.

 Description

 Medium-sized for its genus, G. truongi may attain a snout-to-vent length (SVL) of 9.6 cm.